conversation/lita-mailgun/README.md

 Possible ideas for new features, either via chat commands or externally triggered events:

 * maybe set a maximum period of time to store the event data?
+* maybe record the number of unique addresses that have failed, and skip warning if all failures are to 1 or 2 addresses.
+We're looking for issues that are likely domain wide, not a single mailbox